1986 Kalamata earthquake: Aftershocks

 These aftershocks were distributed across a 15 km × 10 km zone in two distinct clusters; north and south, separated by a zone without any.
 The gap measured 2 km and extended to a depth of 8 km.
 The lack of seismicity in the gap was the result of smooth rupturing along the fault.
 At 9–10 km depth, the two aftershocks clusters merged.
 These aftershocks had focal depths up to 10 km deep but none originated beyond 12 km.
 The southern sequence initiated immediately following the mainshock at the southern extension of the Kalamata Fault, releasing strain that still remained.
 The northern aftershock swarm experienced greater activity.

 Impact

-Total damage was estimated at €670 million.
-In Kalamata, four buildings were razed.
-Of the 9,124 buildings in the city, at least 20 percent of buildings sustained damage so extreme, they were demolished.
-A further 16 percent of buildings were heavily damaged, and in the other 36 percent, damage was moderate.
-The western part of Kalamata, despite its close proximity to the epicenter, was not as severely damaged.
-Forty four reinforced concrete buildings had to be torn down.
-An additional 289 mixed and 1,931 load-bearing masonry structures were also demolished.

-The Metropolitan Church of Ypapanti was heavily damaged and had to be restored.
-It was the second time the church had been damaged by an earthquake, the previous one occurring in 1886.
-The dome and roof of the Church of Agioi Apostoloi collapsed.
-The church was previously damaged by an earthquake in 1884.
-The defensive towers of the Holy Monastery of Velanidia also collapsed.